맞는듯해요 뭔가 정리가 안되면 정신도 없고 의욕도 사라지더라구요. 방정리부터 제대로 해야 겠어요 정보 감사합니다

 I also have hoarding disorder.

-It seems to influence the increase in congestion.
+It affects the increase in body weight.